 The position of each codon within this table precisely dictates its population.
-So, the Universal Genetic Code Table not only maps codons to amino acids, but also serves as a global checksum matrix.
+So the Universal Genetic Code Table not only maps codons to amino acids, but serves as a global checksum matrix.
 Frequencies of the 64 codons in the whole human genome scale are a self-similar fractal expansion of the universal genetic code.
-The original genetic code kernel governs not only the micro-scale but the macro-scale as well.
-Particularly, the six folding steps of codon populations modeled by the binary divisions of the "Dragon fractal paper folding curve" show evidence of two attractors.
+The original genetic code kernel governs not only the micro scale but the macro scale as well.
+Particularly, the 6 folding steps of codon populations modeled by the binary divisions of the "Dragon fractal paper folding curve" show evidence of 2 attractors.
 The numerical relationship between the attractors is derived from the Golden ratio.
 It was demonstrated that:

-- 1. The whole Human Genome Structure uses the Universal Genetic Code Table as a tuning model.
+(i) The whole Human Genome Structure uses the Universal Genetic Code Table as a tuning model.
 It predetermines global codons proportions and populations.
-The Universal Genetic Code Table governs both micro- and macro-behavior of the genome. - 2.
-The Chargaff's second rule from the domain of single A, T, C, and G nucleotides was extended to the larger domain of codon triplets. - 3.
-Codon frequencies in the human genome were found to be clustered around two fractal-like attractors, strongly linked to the Golden ratio 1.618 (Perez 2010).
+The Universal Genetic Code Table governs both micro and macro behavior of the genome.

+(ii) The Chargaff's second rule from the domain of single A, T, C and G nucleotides was extended to the larger domain of codon triplets.

+(iii) Codon frequencies in the human genome were found to be clustered around 2 fractal-like attractors, strongly linked to the Golden ratio 1.618; Perez [2010].

-A Strange Meta-Architecture Organizes Our 24 Human Chromosomes respectively).
-It was proven that the entire human genome codon population is fine-tuned around the "Golden ratio" (Perez 2010).
+3.3.3.5.
+A strange Meta-Architecture organizes our 24 Human Chromosomes.
+A curious interaction network was found among our 24 human chromosomes Perez [2011a], see Fig. 5, Panels 3-4 for human Chromosomes 1-8 and 9-Y, respectively.
+It was proven that the entire human genome codon population is fine-tuned around the "Golden ratio"; Perez [2010].
 Across the entire human genome, there appears to be an overall balance in the whole single-stranded DNA.
 This digital balance fits neatly around two attractors with predominant values of 1 and (3-Phi)/2, where Phi is the Golden ratio.
-Yet, the same analysis applied individually to each of the 24 chromosomes of humans and to each of the 25 chromosomes of the chimpanzee which reveals a 99.99% correlation between both genomes but diversity and heterogeneity particularly in the case of our chromosomes 16 17 19 20 and 22 (see the book "Codex Biogenesis," Perez (2009a)).
+Yet, the same analysis applied individually to each of the 24 chromosomes of humans and to each of the 25 chromosomes of the chimpanzee which reveals a 99.99% correlation between both genomes but diversity and heterogeneity particularly in the case of our chromosomes 16 17 19 20 and 22; see the book "Codex Biogenesis", Perez [2009a].
 Thus, a paradox emerges.
 The same analysis shows a global unity across the genome, whereas, applied to each of the constituent chromosomes of this same genome a great heterogeneity between these chromosomes is revealed.
 With the objective to analyze this paradox in greater depth, a meta-structure was discovered that overlaps all 24 human chromosomes.
-It is based on a set of strong numerical constraints based particularly on Pi, Phi and integer numbers such as 2, 3, etc. A functionality of this fine-tuned structure appears: the structure is 90% correlated with the density of genes per chromosome from the Human Genome project.
-It is 89% correlated with the chromosome's permeability to intrusion by retroviruses like HIV, 94% with CpG density, and 62% with SNP inserts/deletes.
+It is based on a set of strong numerical constraints based particularly on Pi, Phi and integer numbers such as 2, 3 etc. A functionality of this fine-tuned structure appears: the structure is 90% correlated with the density of genes per chromosome from the Human Genome project.
+It is 89% correlated with the chromosome's permeability to intrusion by retroviruses like HIV, 94% with CpG density and 62% with SNP inserts/deletes.
 Finally, a classification network of the 24 human chromosomes was discovered, including one measuring scale, ranging from 1/Phi (chromosome 4) to 1/Phi + 1/Pi (chromosome 19), which is both correlated with the increasing density of genes and permeability to the insertion of external viruses or vaccines.